-The Careers Support Manager provides a programme for tutors to deliver in tutor time.
-Training is provided in House meetings, as appropriate.
+The Careers Support Manager provides a programme for tutors to deliver in tutor time and supports the PSHE lead with curriculum planning.
+Training is provided through CPD meetings, as appropriate.

 1.4 Provision

 Hele's is committed to providing an effective careers education programme that prepares students for the next steps in their education, training or employment.
 The school is committed to ensuring that students gain stimulating and inspiring information about a wide range of career pathways directly from employers.
 All aspects of provision actively avoid stereotyping and each year the curriculum is developing to ensure students are inspired to aim high and enter the full range of professions and careers.